godotengine/godot-docs/tutorials/scripting/gdscript/warnings/static_called_on_instance.rst

 .. code-block:: none

-    The function "%s()" is a static function but was called from an instance.
-Instead, it should be directly called from the type: "%s.%s()".
+    The function "do_static_thing()" is a static function but was called from an instance.
+Instead, it should be directly called from the type: "MyClass.do_static_thing()".

 The default warning level for this warning is **Warn**.